hemiipatu/MinecraftPortable/README.md

 &nbsp;

 ## What is MinecraftPortable
 MinecraftPortable is a script which allows the official Minecraft client to be run as a portable application.
-It achieves this by storing all the games' data in folders it generates as opposed to _"%appdata%\.minecraft"_ on Windows or _"~/.minecraft"_ on Linux.
+It achieves this by storing all the games' data in folders it generates as opposed to _"%appdata%/.minecraft"_ on Windows or _"~/.minecraft"_ on Linux.

 ## Where and how are the game files saved
 The script creates the following directories: